-Campus Center C135 Phone: (808) 689-2673 IMWEST@hawaii.edu
+Campus Center C135 Phone: (808) 689-2673 Email: IMWEST@hawaii.edu

-The Intramural sports program at the University of Hawai'i-West O'ahu is one component of the Office of Student Life within the Division of Student Services.
-The program is very structured and offers individual, dual, and team sports for male and female participation.
-Participation is not required, and an individual does not have to be highly skilled to participate.
-Intramural activities range from traditional sports such as soccer, flag football, basketball, and slow-pitch softball to non-traditional sports such as dodge ball, ladder ball, and dizzy decathlon.
+Campus Recreation at the University of Hawai'i-West O'ahu is one component of the Office of Student Life within the Division of Student Services.
+Campus Recreation consists of recreation sports, fitness and wellness.

+• The recreation sports program is very structured and offers individual, dual, and team sports for all genders.
+Previous experience is not required, and an individual does not have to be highly skilled to participate.
+Recreation activities range from traditional sports such as soccer, flag football, basketball, and slow-pitch softball to non-traditional sports such as dodge ball, ladder ball, and dizzy decathlon.
 Some activities are scheduled over an extended period (4 to 5 weeks) while others take place during one or two afternoon/evenings.
 Most teams play once a week, and contests are scheduled during the late afternoon and evening hours.
+The recreation sports program is a great opportunity to compete with friends and meet other students, faculty, and staff.